 After adding triggers and actions there’s one last step.
 You need to turn them on!
 Every trigger, every action and the overall recipe have Live and Draft switches.
-See the screenshot to the right.
 For recipes to work properly you must have the associated triggers, actions and the recipe itself set to Live.

 The default state when you add new elements is Draft.
 This allows you to set up your recipes completely before they’ll start to get completed.
 Only set the switches to Live when you want users to start completing them.

 Remember too that a recipe will still run if some elements (like a second trigger or action) are set to draft if the recipe itself is live.
 It just means that those triggers or actions will get skipped.
 Be very careful about leaving things in a draft state.

 Also remember that each recipe needs a title, at least one trigger and at least one action.
 If your recipe is missing any of those then you cannot make it live.